Criminal Background Checks

 Downers Grove, IL Campus

 Due to growing nationwide concerns regarding the background of today's healthcare professionals, many hospitals, healthcare systems, clinics, physician offices, or pharmacies providing healthcare services require disclosure of an individual's criminal history.
 In addition, many state statutes also require disclosure of an individual's criminal history in order to apply for certain health professional certificates, registrations, and licenses.
 Existence of a criminal history may subject an individual to denial of an initial application for a certificate, registration, or license to practice in a clinical setting or result in the revocation or suspension of an existing certificate, registration, or license.
 In response to this growing trend, Midwestern University requires students to submit to criminal background checks.

 It is the policy of Midwestern University that all accepted students must submit to a criminal background check prior to matriculation.
 In addition, students who remain enrolled must submit to a criminal background check as needed to remain eligible for continued participation and/or to participate in clinical rotations.
-In accordance with the laws of the State of Illinois, some students will be required to undergo fingerprinting, at the student's expense, as part of the criminal background check process.
+In accordance with the laws of the State of Illinois, CCOM students are required to undergo fingerprinting as part of the criminal background check process.
 Students in other programs may also be required to undergo fingerprinting.

 The criminal background check involves obtaining an authorization from a matriculating or current student that allows the University to obtain the student's individual criminal history.
 The results of the background check are reviewed by the Dean of Students to determine whether or not there is a record of misdemeanor and/or felony convictions.
 If there is a positive record, the Dean of Students will inform the appropriate College Dean and the Director of University Risk Management so the University can make a determination whether the criminal history will negatively impact the student's admission status or ability to complete the practical training/rotation requirements of the degree program.